hedgehog125/SvelteKit-Adapter-Versioned-Worker/README.md

 // ...
 ```

 Next, you need to tell Versioned Worker where to find its last `versionedWorker.json` file.
-This file contains, among a few other things, the necessary metadata of the previous build to work out what's changed.
+This file is outputted as part of a build and contains, among a few other things, the necessary metadata of the previous build to work out what's changed.
 For development, you probably want to read it from the disk, while for production you probably want to download it over HTTP(S).
 By doing it this way, you can test how your PWA updates between test builds and you can stop clients from having to download unnecessary test build metadata.
 You can do this with the `standardGetLast` method, which returns a `LastInfoProvider`:

 ```js
 import { adapter, standardGetLast } from "sveltekit-adapter-versioned-worker";